littlerobinson/doctor-cancellation-detector/README.md

 ## Launch training

+### With a script

-Create for exeample a run.sh file with this code :
+Create for example a run.sh file with this code :

 ```bash
 docker run -it -p 8080:8080\